sametmarasli/npl/readme.md

-# Documentation
+# 💰npl

 A platform for data analytics in the NPL business.

 Install the package with:

     pip install -e .
+# Documentation
 ## BaseReader
     convert data to pickle and write to interim folder read pickle file from interim folder